Klondike Gold Rush National Historical Park

 Preserving History & Becoming an International Historical Park

-From 1997 to 1998 the park celebrated the centennial of the Klondike Gold Rush.
-The Klondike Gold Rush National Historical Park, managed by the U.S. NPS and Parks Canada, became an International Historical Park on August 5, 1998.
-The National Park Service has been instrumental in preserving and restoring historic Skagway, and supports the community in its revival as a historical entity.
-In all, the park has restored 14 of the 15 historic buildings it purchased for their gold rush era significance.
-Six of the restored buildings have been leased as businesses (look for the brass plaques outside the entrances).
-While other historical buildings house the Visitor Center and administrative offices, staff housing, or like the Mascot Saloon and the J. Bernard Moore House, serve as exhibits.
-The Moore House, built by the visionary founder of Skagway, Captain William Moore, and his son J. Bernard Moore is a popular attraction.
-It is restored to its 1904 appearance and furnished with many original family possessions, detailing what family life was like in an Alaskan pioneer town.
+From 1997 to 1998, the park commemorated the centennial of the Klondike Gold Rush.
+On August 5, 1998, the Klondike Gold Rush National Historical Park, managed jointly by the U.S. National Park Service and Parks Canada, was designated as an International Historical Park.
+The National Park Service has played a key role in preserving and restoring historic Skagway, helping revitalize the town as a historical landmark.
+To date, the park has restored 14 of the 15 historic buildings it acquired for their gold rush-era significance.
+Six of these buildings have been leased as businesses (look for brass plaques outside the entrances).
+Other historic structures house the Visitor Center, administrative offices, staff housing, and exhibits such as the Mascot Saloon and the Moore House.
+The Moore House, built by Skagway’s founder, Captain William Moore, and his son J. Bernard Moore, is a popular attraction.
+Restored to its 1904 appearance, the house is furnished with original family possessions, offering a glimpse into family life in an Alaskan pioneer town.

 Plan your Skagway Adventure!

-A variety of programs and services are offered from May to September.
-The Visitor Center occupies the restored 1898 Railroad Depot located on 2nd & Broadway, displaying permanent and seasonal exhibits from the turn of the century and providing visitors with information on the area’s natural and cultural resources and recreational opportunities.
-Many free activities are offered at the National Parks Visitor Center, including regular showings of historic films; Ranger presentations on a variety of topics; and special presentations.
-The Chilkoot Trail, “the world’s longest outdoor museum” is the beginning of the route to the Yukon goldfields.
-It provides a thrilling 33 miles of spectacular hiking from tidewater at Dyea to Bennett Lake in Canada (17 trail miles in US; 16 miles in Canada).
-Persons considering this adventure should visit the Trail Center on Broadway, between 5th and 6th Avenues, open from May to September.
+From May to September, the Visitor Center, located in the restored 1898 Railroad Depot at 2nd & Broadway, offers a range of programs and services.
+The center showcases exhibits that highlight the area’s turn-of-the-century history and provides information on its natural and cultural resources, as well as recreational opportunities.
+Visitors can enjoy a variety of free activities, including regular screenings of historic films, ranger-led presentations on diverse topics, pick up Junior Ranger booklets and special events.
+The Chilkoot National Historic Trail, often called "the world’s longest outdoor museum," marks the beginning of the route to the Yukon goldfields.
+This 33-mile trail offers a thrilling hiking experience, stretching from tidewater at Dyea to Bennett Lake in Canada (17 miles in the U.S. and 16 miles in Canada).
+Those planning this trail should stop by the Trail Center, located on Broadway between 5th and 6th Avenues, open from May to September.

 Click here to visit the Klondike Gold Rush National Historical Park web site.